olin-fse/fse-docs/daily-docs/week-2-integration-testing.md

 ##### Thursday, February 1

 Today, we'll be doing a short lecture on relational database schema design.
 While it might not always feel like a straightforward process, there are a set of industry-standard practices used to approach this problem.

+You can find the presentation [here](https://drive.google.com/open?id=1VcSSjzEcmM7EzV-mE9XuA2jGIB8DHOuTofSt_MWw4Bk)!

 Some topics include:

 * The concept of an [ERD](https://www.lucidchart.com/pages/er-diagrams) \(Entity Relationship Diagram\)
 * How to convert an ERD into a relational schema
-* What normalization is, why it's important, and how you should apply normalization to your schema
+* [What](https://en.wikipedia.org/wiki/Database_normalization) normalization is, [why](https://en.wikipedia.org/wiki/ACID) it's important, and how you should [apply normalization](https://support.microsoft.com/en-us/help/283878/description-of-the-database-normalization-basics) to your schema

 #### Deliverables \(Due Monday, February 12\)